 Computer networks have become an essential component of the world’s social and economic infrastructures.
 A digital-based lifestyle provides tremendous benefits, however, it also indirectly creates dangerous vulnerabilities.

 Cybersecurity professionals are the industry experts, who protect, strengthen and defend what some call the “digital frontier” of the 21st century.

 While more schools are beginning to offer stand-alone cyber security education programs, most schools design a cybersecurity specialization within the broader fields of Computer Science or Information Technology.

-The cyber security degree requirements for undergraduate coursework prepares graduates with the techniques to locate security vulnerabilities within a network.
-The Masters in Cyber Security requirements will differ from the undergraduate degree requirements because students learn how to set policies, to manage cybersecurity departments and to become industry leaders.
+The cyber security degree requirements for undergraduate coursework prepare graduates with the techniques to locate security vulnerabilities within a network.
+The Masters in Cyber Security requirements will differ from the undergraduate degree requirements because students learn how to set policies, manage cybersecurity departments, and become industry leaders.
 Coursework that meets cyber security degree requirements includes Computer Programing, Risk Management, Cloud Security, and Mobile Ops, among others.